chrisglass/links/README.md

 - [Sans-IO](https://sans-io.readthedocs.io/) A collection of links to protocols implemented as bring-your-own-IO
 - [I'm a programmer, and I'm stupid](https://antonz.org/stupid/) a funny take on writing simple, understandable code
 - [What makes a great software engineer?](https://www.microsoft.com/en-us/research/uploads/prod/2019/03/Paul-Li-MSR-Tech-Report.pdf) some research about qualities great software engineers share
+- [Why I'm over GraphQL](https://bessey.dev/blog/2024/05/24/why-im-over-graphql/) an opinion piece on why GRaphQL should generally be avoided.

 ## AI Stuff